I’m naturally a nocturnal writer…

 I’d had trouble sleeping from a very young age, so I was delighted with my new routine.
 I was getting far more sleep than I normally did and, despite the infection, I was starting to feel better than I ever had before.
 But, of course, my parents were terribly worried by my new and weird sleeping habit.
 When my mum mentioned it to the doctor, he told her not to worry – my health was clearly improving and he predicted my sleeping pattern would too, once I was back at school.

 The light would go out at 9 o’clock and I’d lie awake for hours, writing stories in my head.
-I say ‘writing’ rather than ‘making stories up’ because that’s what I did – I wrote passages in my mind, word for word, with actual punctuation and paragraph breaks.
+I say ‘writing’ rather than ‘making up stories’ because that’s what I did – I wrote passages in my mind, word for word, with actual punctuation and paragraph breaks.
 And after a night of busily ‘writing’, I still, of course, had to get up for school in the morning.

 After a few months, my parents were worried by how tired I looked and I was taken back to the doctor.
 When I admitted what I did when I couldn’t sleep, the doctor diagnosed ‘too much imagination’.
 He didn’t have a cure for that.